defendthehoneypot/NamingConvention/README.md

 | Position             | Description                                                                                                 |
 | -------------------- | ----------------------------------------------------------------------------------------------------------- |
 1-3 | <b>Agency Code.</b>  For the purposes of this document “XYZ” will be used.
-4 | In the Display name field this position will use a “ “ to delaminate the different positions.
-In the Alias name field this position will use a “.” to delaminate the different positions.
+4 | In the Display name field this position will use a “ “ to delimit the different positions.
+In the Alias name field this position will use a “.” to delimit the different positions.
 5-X | Object Type.
 These positions will indicate whether the object is a Distribution List or Organizational Mailbox.</br>Distribution List.
 This position will use “list” to indicate the object is a distribution list.</br>Organizational Mailbox.
 In the Display name field this position will use “Mailbox” and “mbx” in the alias field.
-X | In the Display name field this position will use a “ “ to delaminate the different positions.</br>In the Alias name field this position will use a “.” to delaminate the different positions.
+X | In the Display name field this position will use a “ “ to delimit the different positions.</br>In the Alias name field this position will use a “.” to delimit the different positions.
 X-X | Object Name.
 This position should be the department name, abbreviation or friendly name of the distribution list. e.g. “IT Network Admins”, “IT” “ISO”, “IT HelpDesk”, “IT System Admins”.
 Each Object name should begin with the Department abbreviation when applicable. e.g “IT”, “HR”, “FIN” or contain a friendly generic name, such as:</br>In the Display name field a “ “ will be used between words.</br>In the Alias name field a “-” will be used between words.
-X | This position will use a “@” to delaminate the start of the email domain.
+X | This position will use a “@” to delimit the start of the email domain.
 X-X | <b>Company Domain Name.</b>  For the purposes of this document “XYZ” will be used.
-X | This position will use a “.” to delaminate the different positions.
+X | This position will use a “.” to delimit the different positions.
 X-X | TLD.
 This position is the top level domain name of “com”

 Example of Distribution List